 - 4 cups vegetable broth

-- Heat oil in large pot over medium heat.
-Add onion and cook until translucent, 4-5 minutes.
+- Heat oil in a large pot over medium heat.
+Stir in onion and cook, stirring often, for 4 minutes, or until translucent.

 - Stir in garlic, red bell pepper, poblano pepper, and jalapeño pepper (if using) and cook for 3 minutes, stirring often, or until peppers are tender.

 - Stir in corn, crushed tomatoes, black beans, pinto beans, nutritional yeast, chili powder cumin, coriander, and oregano and cook for 2 minutes, or until aromatic.

 - Pour in vegetable broth and bring to a boil over high heat.
 Once boiling, reduce the heat to medium-low and simmer (cook gently) for 10 minutes, or until the flavors are melded.

 - Stir in kale, cooked brown rice, and lime juice, and cook for 2 minutes, or until the kale is wilted.
 Turn off the heat.

 - Ladle about 3 cups of the soup into a blender container.
 Cover and blend on high for 30 seconds, or until smooth and creamy.
 (See note)

 - Pour the blended soup back into the pot with the unblended portion and stir until combined.

 - Divide between bowls and add optional toppings if desired.